 Encourage socialization outside of the workplace.

-Opening channels of communication among team members can be done by socializing outside the office.
+Opening channels of communication among developers and team members can be done by socializing outside the office.
 In doing so, you can clear any issue or mistrust between team members, as socialization creates better understanding.

 Out-of-office socialization encourages employees to get to know their co-workers better—their social status, their hobbies, shared interests, common friends, and so on.
 In addition, it lets them wrestle with possible challenges outside of work.